 This question paper is set and marked by SQA, and conducted in centres under conditions specified for external examinations by SQA.

-Candidates have 1 hour and 30 minutes to complete this question paper.
+Candidates complete this question paper in 1 hour 30 minutes.

-Specimen question papers for Higher courses are published on SQA's website.
+Specimen question papers for National 5 courses are published on SQA's website.
 These illustrate the standard, structure and requirements of the question papers candidates sit.
 The specimen papers also include marking instructions.